ZetsKP/InternetStuff/docs/software.md

 - [Kokotime](https://www.kokotime.tv/) - Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user friendly design.
 - [KrakenTV](https://krakentv.app/download/) - Watch dozens of different TV channels from the comfort of your Android device.
 - [TopMoviesonline](https://topmoviesonline.org/topmoviesonline-app/) - App to get notified about netx tv shows, movies and trailers, it also allows you to watch videos.
-- [Liveflix](https://store.ioob.pw/) - The app allows to watch your favorite channels easily, with a very simple UI.
 - [MediaBox HD](https://mediaboxhd.net/) - Provides tv shows, movies & more on Android + iOS.
 - [Mega Shows](https://megashowsapk.com/) - Watch & Download your favorite movies and TV shows.
 - [Mobdro](https://forum.mobilism.org/viewtopic.php?f=429&t=2720792&hilit=mobdro) - Mobdro constantly searches the web for the best free video streams and brings them to your- [RevTV](https://lotstv.com/) - (es-ES) - Live TV, Movies, TV Shows in Spanish.